TooSalty0000/OverTurret/README.md

 ## Pre.1.3
 In this stage, I added the Assembler, which is a variation of the table.
 The biggest difference other than the model is that it can hold up to three items.
 I wish I can delete some variables from parent class, but I don't think that's possible.
 However, I haven't made the assembling system yet.
 I have to work on recipes and other details to make it work, so that' will probably be my next update.

+## Pre.1.4
+In this stage, I added the Assembler system.
+I created a resource folder where I can add all the recipes of turrets in the future.
+I used ScriptableObjects to make the recipes.

+Then, I let the players be able to assemble with 'F' key.
+When they press the 'F' key, the assembler goes through all recipes and look for a recipe that contains all items in the assembler.
+If there is a match, the product in instatiated.
+If there isn't, even though there isn't anything yet, I will add an animation that shows the recipe doesn't work.